 I sensed something odd when Ambassador Sondland told me on June 28 that he did not wish to include most of the regular interagency participants in a call planned with President Zelenskyy later that day.
 Ambassador Sondland, Ambassador Volker, Secretary Perry, and I were on this call, dialing in from different locations.
 However, Ambassador Sondland said that he wanted to make sure no one was transcribing or monitoring as they added President Zelenskyy to the call.
-Also, before President Zelenskyy joined the call, Ambassador Volker separately told the U.S. participants that he, Ambassador Volker, planned to be explicit with President Zelenskyy in a one-on-one meeting in Toronto on July 2 about what President Zelenskyy should do to get the White House meeting.
-Again, it was not clear to me on that call what this meant, but Ambassador Volker noted that he would relay that President Trump wanted to see rule of law, transparency, but also, specifically, cooperation on investigations to "get to the bottom of things."
-Once President Zelenskyy joined the call, the conversation was focused on energy policy and the Stanytsia-Luhanska bridge.
+Also, before President Zelenskyy joined the call, Ambassador Volker separately told the U.S. participants that he, Ambassador Volker, planned to be explicit with President Zelenskyy in a one-on-one meeting in Toronto on July 2.
+In that meeting, Ambassador Volker planned to make clear what President Zelenskyy should do to get the White House meeting.
+I did not understand what this meant, but Ambassador Volker said he would relay that President Trump wanted to see rule of law, transparency, but also, specifically, cooperation on investigations to "get to the bottom of things."

+Once President Zelenskyy joined the call, the conversation was focused on energy policy and the war in Donbas.
 President Zelenskyy also said he looked forward to the White House visit President Trump had offered in his May 29 letter.